Connect with others who understand.

 Powered By

-In July 2022, Katherine, a single mother of three children living in Puerto Rico, finally got an answer to the mysterious symptoms she’d been experiencing.
+In July 2022, Katherine Rodriguez, a single mother of three children living in Puerto Rico, finally got an answer about the mysterious symptoms she’d been experiencing.
 She was diagnosed with systemic lupus erythematosus (SLE), commonly referred to as lupus, a chronic autoimmune disease that affects multiple parts of the body.

 For Katherine, this moment brought a bittersweet sense of relief.
 “I felt happy because I knew something was wrong with me,” she shared.
 “But I was worried at the same time because I didn’t know what to expect.”

 Katherine is not alone in her lupus diagnosis.
-Lupus occurs roughly nine times more frequently in women than in men, and Latina women are among those most affected by the disease.
-Lupus is about twice as prevalent (common) in Hispanic women as in white women.
+According to a study published in the journal Arthritis & Rheumatology, lupus occurs roughly nine times more frequently in women than in men, and Latina women are among those most affected by the disease.
+Lupus is about twice as common in Hispanic women as in white women.
 The highest prevalence of SLE is seen among non-Hispanic Black women, who experience lupus at about three times the rate of non-Hispanic white women.
 For Asian women, the prevalence is 1.4 times greater than that of non-Hispanic white women.

-SLE symptoms such as fatigue, brain fog, and physical limitations often get in the way of Katherine’s ability to keep up with her children’s activities or tackle day-to-day chores.
+Symptoms of lupus, such as fatigue, brain fog, and physical limitations, often get in the way of Katherine’s ability to keep up with her children’s activities or tackle day-to-day chores.
 “Not being able to do the things I usually do, like cleaning, cooking, or helping with homework, is one of the hardest parts,” she shared.

 “I get brain fog,” she continued, “and it’s hard to remember things from their school and things I have to do at home.”